What is a neuro-optometrist?

 Neuro-optometrists will generally utilize therapeutic lenses, prisms, filters, and specific eye exercises to retrain the parts of the brain that have been affected by the neurological condition or incident, in order to improve binocular vision.

 Vision therapy is used to treat developmental vision problems, such as strabismus, lazy eye, convergence insufficiency, etc. and improve the visual skills needed for clear and comfortable binocular vision.

 Vision therapy can be effective to improve learning, reading and school performance as well as performance on the sports field.

 Neuro-optometric rehabilitation and vision therapy are both effective treatments for a wide variety of vision conditions.
 However, while vision therapy is generally recommended for developmental vision problems, neuro-optometric rehabilitation is recommended for acquired vision problems.

-If you are experiencing visual symptoms related to a brain injury or neurological condition, schedule an appointment with a neuro-optometrist for a comprehensive evaluation of your functional vision.
+If you are experiencing visual symptoms from a brain injury or neurological condition, schedule an appointment with a neuro-optometrist for a comprehensive evaluation.

 The sooner you begin a neuro-optometric rehabilitation program, the greater your chances of improved visual skills for a lifetime of clear and comfortable vision.

 5 Essential Facts About Traumatic Brain Injuries »